slaff/Sming-jerryscript/README.rst

 JS_TRY:
    Place code here which sets up jerryscript values, etc. then calls into Jerryscript.
-   Data is allocated on local stack or in jerryscript engine.
+   Data is allocated on the local stack or in the jerryscript engine.

    DO NOT perform any system heap allocation here, such as creating or modifying `String`) objects.
    If required, instantiate those above.

 JS_CATCH:
-   Jerryscript ust be re-initialised before any further calls.
+   Jerryscript must be re-initialised before any further calls.

    - De-allocate any globally held jerryscript values
    - Call JS::cleanup()